Tired of Letting Hallucinogen Addiction Control Your Life?

 Click Here to Verify Your Insurance!

 The effects of hallucinogens are well-known as “tripping.”
-Listed below are the effects of a bad trip.
-These bad trips have been described by many hallucinogen addicts as horrible nightmares where they have felt as if they are going to die, or are going crazy.
+Listed below are just some of the effects of a bad trip.
+These experiences have been described by many hallucinogen addicts as horrific nightmares where they have felt as if they are going to die, or are going crazy.

 - Extreme anxiety